Voodoo Molly Vintage is a small team based in Auckland, NZ. It is run by husband and wife team Lyall and Antonia Marino.

 The challenge was on.

-Trying to solve this dilemma would take Voodoo Molly in a very unexpected direction.
+Trying to solve this dilemma would take Antonia in a very unexpected direction.

 All the best bits

 Unwilling to compromise professional painting standards to fit a 6 hour workshop, there was only one viable option.
-True to form of turning barriers into challenges, Antonia decided to create something uniquely Voodoo Molly.
+True to form of turning barriers into challenges, Antonia decided to create something unique.
 A paint that was fast drying and self-priming like a chalk paint, but acrylic-based and durable like a waterborne enamel.

 Antonia loaded the workbench with all the various paints she had -- water-based acrylics, primer undercoats, chalk paint, sandable coatings, enamel spray paints, milk paint and artist acrylics.
 She created a long list of the "best bits" of each paint, the benefits she wanted her own paint to have.
 After all, if you're custom-designing a product from scratch aim as high as you can!